arootahimg arootahimg

 Why Won’t Your New Year’s Resolutions Stick?

-You likely didn’t pick a New Year’s resolution that was going to harm you or those around you.
+You likely didn’t pick a goal that was going to harm you or those around you.
 You picked one that was going to change your life for the better, such as setting a goal to improve your sleep or cut back on alcohol.

 So, knowing that, why can’t you just follow through on it?

 There are a few reasons why you might be failing at your New Year’s resolutions.
-Let’s look into six common obstacles that prevent many of us from keeping those resolutions:
+Let’s investigate six common obstacles that prevent many of us from keeping up with our goals:

 Maybe you didn’t make a plan to hold yourself accountable to your goals.
-Perhaps you didn’t tell anyone about your goals or you failed to use a habit-tracker app that would nudge you toward better habits — in other words, maybe you failed to establish consequences for yourself.
+Perhaps you didn’t tell anyone about them, or you failed to use a habit-tracker app that would nudge you toward better habits — in other words, maybe you failed to establish consequences for yourself.

 Willpower is important — but it wanes.
-Just like a muscle, your motivation can become stronger as well as fatigued.
-This limitation is why it’s crucial to not rely on willpower alone for success.
+Just like a muscle, your motivation can become stronger as well as get fatigued.
+This limitation is why it’s crucial to not rely on willpower alone.
 Be sure to focus on discipline and consistency through repetition.

 When you get distracted from your goals, you’re much more likely to not follow through on them.
-Since distractions are all around us, the key to success is to stay laser-focused on your goals and not get caught up in distractions.
+Since distractions are all around us, the key to success is to stay laser-focused and not get caught up.

 It’s simple.
 If you want to complete your New Year’s resolutions, you have to make them a top priority.